Antisemitism in Ukraine

 Antisemitism in Ukraine has been a historical issue in the country, particularly in the twentieth century.
 The history of the Jewish community of the region dates back to the era when ancient Greek colonies existed in it.
 A third of the Jews of Europe previously lived in Ukraine between 1791 and 1917, within the Pale of Settlement.
 The large concentration of Jews in this region historically made them an easy target for anti-Jewish actions and pogroms.
-Antisemitism in recent years has seen an increase in the country.